I'm a paragraph. Click here to add your own text and edit me. It's easy.

 In 1896, three years after Swami Vivekananda brought the Yoga of God-Realization to America, Mark Twain visited India.
 He wrote, “(India) . . . is the cradle of the human race, the birthplace of human speech, the mother of history, the grandmother of legend, and the great-grandmother of tradition . . . our most valuable and most instructive materials in the history of man are treasured up in India.”
 I fully agree with him; this a land holds a unique and archetypal knowledge; ancient tales whose retellings are now found (mainly unknowingly) in nearly every culture of the world.
 Just to visit this country is to walk on a beach where the shipwrecks of many ancient cultures have washed ashore.
 Viewing the flotsam and jetsam of so much wisdom, instruction, beauty, and mystery, I am inspired to tell stories and that is what I try to do.
 Here are a few 'tellings' flavored with wisdom, lessons, and inspirations from the great beings, religions, and cultures of India and the world.
 They represent as my teacher Adi Da suggests, "the bizarre consciousness of all the races combined as one."
 Like mountains of spices, they flavor the experiences of our lives.

-Now, before I go further, let me issue a warning about stories in general, to the people who hear or read them and of course, the storytellers that tell them:
+Now, before I go further, let me issue a warning about stories in general, to the people who hear or read them and of course, to the storytellers that tell them: